 That email was sent February 3, discussing a possible meeting with them on February 14.

 In other words, no, the Chamber has not “hired” HBGary.
-They’ve gotten HBGary to do a month of work for free to decide whether they want to hire them.
+They’ve gotten HBGary to do a month of work to decide whether they want to hire them.

 Then there’s the Chamber’s denial that they saw “the document in question.”
 That’s not a denial they’ve seen a proposal offering to create false documents to try to fool USChamberWatch and hire false personas to try to impugn the reputation of those who criticize the Chamber.
 They presumably mean to claim they’ve neither seen nor discussed the document linked by TP, a one page “Proposal for the Chamber” with a Themis header and an October 29 date.